 - Use creams to reduce inflammations

-- Laser hair removal; this can be expensive process, but the results are usually semi-permanent hair loss and no hair ingrown.
+- Laser hair removal can be expensive, but the results are usually semi-permanent hair loss and no hair ingrown.
 Laser hair removal damages the hair follicles at a deep level, preventing hair from growing at all.

 - Chemical hair removal.

-- Electrolysis; this is another more permanent form of hair removal.
-It is designed to destroy the root of the hair and require several sessions.
+- Electrolysis; is another permanent form of hair removal.
+It is designed to damage the root of the hair and requires several sessions.